 1. Swear a Statutory Declaration (Deed Poll)

-A deed poll must emphatically state that from the date of its making, you renounce your old name, assume your new name authorize all persons to address you by your new name and not your former name
+A deed poll must state that from the date of its making, you renounce your old name, assume your new name, and that you authorise all persons to address you by your new name and not your former name.

 - Explore our article on the difference between affidavits and statutory declarations for a better understanding.